The difficult questions in Earth system science are global by nature. So are the answers.

 Because international scientific institutions are often structured differently than those in North America, and because outstanding research is often carried out at institutions that do not grant degrees, the requirements to be an international affiliate are different than those for becoming a UCAR member.

-Participation in the International Affiliate Program is by invitation of the UCAR president and formal acceptance by the appropriate chief executive officer of the affiliate institution.
+Participation in the International Affiliates Program is by invitation of the UCAR president and formal acceptance by the appropriate chief executive officer of the affiliate institution.
 There is no fee for affiliation.